giubil/wfc/README.md

 # Wave Function Collapse in C++
-This is a C++ port of https://github.com/mxgmn/WaveFunctionCollapse.
+This code is a refactor from https://github.com/emilk/wfc, which is a C++ port of https://github.com/mxgmn/WaveFunctionCollapse.

 All sample images come from https://github.com/mxgmn/WaveFunctionCollapse